Company Accidental Damage Theft Personal Accident Worldwide Cover Breakdown Product

 • You are not covered if you store or leave your bike in an unsecured building or site.

-• You are not covered if you store your bike in an opened vehicle boot or roof rack if there is nobody in the vehicle.
+• You are not covered if you store your bike in an opened vehicle boot or roof rack if nobody is in the vehicle.

-• You are not covered if you leave your bicycle unattended in public without having locked it to a secure object.
+• You are not covered if you leave your bicycle unattended in public without locking it to a secure object.

 B. Where damage has resulted from: